YosysHQ/yosys/docs/source/using_yosys/memory_mapping.rst

 Memory mapping
 ==============

-Documentation for the Yosys ``memory_libmap`` memory mapper.
+Documentation for the Yosys :cmd:ref:`memory_libmap` memory mapper.
 Note that not all supported patterns are included in this document, of particular note is that combinations of multiple patterns should generally work.
 For example, `Write port with byte enables`_ could be used in conjunction with any of the simple dual port (SDP) models.
 In general if a hardware memory definition does not support a given configuration, additional logic will be instantiated to guarantee behaviour is consistent with simulation.

 See also: `passes/memory/memlib.md <https://github.com/YosysHQ/yosys/blob/master/passes/memory/memlib.md>`_